ActoKids/web-ui/README.md

 ## web-ui technology 101

-The repository structure consists of three subfolders dedicated to different areaas of web-crawler.
+The repository structure consists of three subfolders dedicated to different areaas of web-ui.

 To briefly explain the structure: